501(c)(3) Nonprofit · Orange County, California

 Donors, practitioners, advocates, partner organizations — you already know the need is real.
 Crystal Bridge Foundation is the bridge between your desire to help and the people who need it most.

-We deliver trauma-informed, body and breath-based programs to women and underserved communities in Orange County.
-Our work helps people find safety in their own bodies, regulate their nervous systems, and step back into their lives with more steadiness, more capacity, and more joy.
+Grounded in neuroscience and the science of the heart-brain connection, our programs help women and underserved communities in Orange County discover the power of their innate intelligence.
+People learn to regulate and navigate their nervous system, build resilience, and step back into their lives with more steadiness, more capacity, and more joy.

 Sometimes healing doesn't begin in the mind.
 Sometimes it begins in the breath.
 In the body finally feeling safe enough to soften.
 That's the work we do, and that's where every program begins.